yurizhuravel/simple-royalties-api/README.md

 ### Architecture assumptions:
 1. The API will mostly be used not by humans but by other services sending valid json in agreed format and expecting a similar response
 2. The QA or PROD build will be done automatically on a master push by some agent (Jenkins or similar) which knows how to check out Git repos and handle `sbt` commands.
 TODO: add webhooks or actions to trigger the CI, package as a Docker container or suchlike to streamline things a bit
-3. Service metrics collection and hadling is not needed for this MVP
+3. Service metrics collection is not needed for this MVP
 4. We would need to handle the result in a useful way (persist it, or notify some service or a queue etc).
 Out of scope for this task, so just logging the client ID and total commissions amount in this MVP solution
 </details>
 -----------